guigomcha/famquest/components/front-manager/README.md

 ```

 Trying to run android emulator:
-- Android studio has to be on the wondows side and can only interact with backends running also on the wondows side or deployed with docker in WSL.
+- Android studio has to be on the wondows side and can only interact with backends running also on the windows side or deployed with docker in WSL.

 Refs used:
 - https://gist.github.com/sushant-at-nitor/30ca1185f2501f55fff61752d18387cc